Today I’m sharing International Cookbooks for you to explore!

 More Thai food!
-Okay, in my defense, the author of this book, Andy Ricker, came from Thailand to Portland, Oregon and opened his restaurant “Pok Pok” right here in my home town.
+Okay, in my defense, the author of this book, Andy Ricker, came from Thailand to Portland, Oregon and opened his restaurant “Pok Pok”.
 Everyone in Portland knows that Pok Pok is the destination of choice when looking for authentic and delicious Thai food.
 I can’t wait to get my hands on this cookbook and learn some of Ricker’s tricks!

 3. Tapas: Sensational Small Plates from Spain (by Joyce Goldstein)

 I am a HUGE fan of tapas because I love eating lots and lots of different things at every meal.
 I’d much rather have a dinner made of five or six different tapas rather than one big plate of the same thing.
 I also think it would be fun to learn how to make traditional tapas because it would be perfect for a dinner party.
 I love to entertain, and tapas seem like just the ticket for a casual cocktail party!

 Cookbooks from Fellow Bloggers

 1. The Homesick Texan’s Family Table: Lone Star Cooking from My Kitchen to Yours (by Lisa Fain)

 I’ve been drooling over Lisa’s recipes over at Homesick Texan for quite some time now.
 I spend so much time focusing on recipes from other countries I sometimes forget about all of the wonderful food traditions here in the states!
 I definitely need to order myself a copy of this book and get some more use out of my cast iron skillets.